Rangers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won in 14, or 51.9%, of the 27 contests they have been named as odds-on underdogs this year.
+- The Rangers have won 60% of the games this season when they were the moneyline favorite (33-22).

-- Texas has entered 27 games this season as the underdog by -110 or more and is 14-13 in those contests.
+- When it has played as moneyline favorites with odds of -140 or shorter, Texas has a 24-14 record (winning 63.2% of its games).

-- The Rangers have an implied victory probability of 52.4% according to the moneyline set for this matchup.
+- The implied moneyline probablility for this matchup gives the Rangers a 58.3% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!